rak3rman/mark4/nuxt/content/privacy.md

 ---
-title: "Privacy"
+title: Privacy
-head.description: "We don't collect your data and use it to track you.
-Period."
+head.description: We don't collect your data and use it to track you.
+Period.
+ogImage:
+  component: Radical
+  props:
+    headline: Radison Akerman
+    title: Privacy
+    description: We don't collect your data and use it to track you.
+Period.
+sitemap:
+  loc: /privacy
+  lastmod: 2025-06-10
+  changefreq: yearly
+  priority: 0.1
 ---

 ::DocsHero